7mind/blog/_posts/2019-10-07-role-based-repositories.md

 ## Summary

-When you have a lot of code it's always hard to find a proper approach to organize your code.
+When you have a lot of code, it's always hard to find the right way to organize it.

 Typically engineers choose between monorepo and multirepo layouts.
 Both approaches have well-known advantages and disadvantages which significantly affect team productivity.

-It's possible to establish a combined workflow, keeping all the advantages of a multirepo layout but not giving up any positive traits of monorepo layout.
+It's possible to establish a combined workflow that keeps all the advantages of a multirepo layout without giving up the positive traits of a monorepo layout.

-We created a draft of a tool implementing our approach for Scala projects using SBT.
+We created a draft tool that implements our approach for Scala projects using SBT.

 ## The problem

 ### Monorepo: good and bad

-Good points of a monorepo layout are:
+The strengths of a monorepo layout are:

-1. **Coherence**: you always have coherent codebase which represents all your work.
+1. **Coherence**: you always have a coherent codebase that represents all your work.
    You may build all product components together and have good guarantees of their compatibility.
-   When you make a change and your build finishes your are fine, you don't have to modify and test any other repository/component which may be affected by the change, you may always perform any global operations globally with a single command and be sure that there will be no discrepancies between expected and actual codebase state.
+   When you make a change and your build finishes, you are done: you don't have to modify and test any other repository/component which may be affected by the change, you may always perform any global operations globally with a single command and be sure there will be no discrepancies between expected and actual codebase state.
-2. **Cheap workflows**: you may use just one CI job, you can easily release and deploy your components together, you may easily refactor the code.
+2. **Cheap workflows**: you may use just one CI job, and you can easily release and deploy your components together, you may easily refactor the code.

 But there are significant shortcomings:

-1. **Isolation**: monorepo does not prevent engineers from using the code they should not use.
+1. **Isolation**: a monorepo does not prevent engineers from using code they should not use.
 So, big projects in a monorepo have a tendency to degrade and become unmaintainable over time.
-   It's possible to enforce a strict code review and artifact layouting preventing such degradation but it's not easy and it's time consuming,
+   It's possible to enforce strict code review and artifact layout rules to prevent such degradation, but it's not easy and it's time-consuming.
-2. **Build time**: in case you have a monolithic project in a monorepo you have to build (and often test) all the components together.
-It may be addressed by an incremental compiler but it does not solve all the issues.
-Also it may be tackled by keeping independent projects within one repository but in that case most of the multirepo shorcomings (see below) apply,
+2. **Build time**: if you have a monolithic project in a monorepo, you have to build (and often test) all the components together.
+It may be addressed by an incremental compiler, but it does not solve all issues.
+It may also be addressed by keeping independent projects within one repository but in that case most of the multirepo shortcomings (see below) apply.
 3. **Merge conflicts**: teams working in a monorepo environment have to maintain a good VCS flow to avoid interference.
 While it's a very good idea to teach engineers how to use GIT properly, the discipline doesn't come for free.
-4. **VCS actions take time**: when you host a huge project (like Chromium) in GIT it may take a lot of time even to perform a checkout.
+4. **VCS actions take time**: when you host a huge project (like Chromium) in Git, it may take a lot of time even to perform a checkout.
 This affects only huge projects and huge teams so it's outside of the scope of this post.

 ### Multirepo: good and bad

-Multirepo layout is always considered as a first answer to any monorepo issues because:
+A multirepo layout is often considered the first answer to monorepo issues because:

 1. It enforces strict isolation between independent software components,
 2. It allows people to quickly build independent components,
 3. It allows people not to interfere while working on independent projects.

-Though multirepo is a disaster:
+However, multirepo also has serious drawbacks:

-1. **Global refactorings** that affect a shared component are a real pain, even simple rename cannot be done in one click,
+1. **Global refactorings** that affect a shared component are painful: even simple renames cannot be done in one click.
 2. It may be hard to perform any kind of **integration**.
-When you have multiple components you have to build a comprehensive orchestration solution for your integration testing and deployments, you have to setup sophisticated CI flows, etc, etc,
+When you have multiple components, you have to build a comprehensive orchestration solution for your integration testing and deployments, you have to set up sophisticated CI flows, etc.
-3. In case your release flow involves several components - it's always a real pain.
+3. If your release flow involves several components, it's always painful.

-These things are especially bad when you have some explicit or implicit dependencies between your components which is a typical case, usually we have at least one shared library (aka SDK) and many or all our components (aka microservices) depend on it.
+These things are especially bad when you have explicit or implicit dependencies between your components, which is a typical case.
+Usually we have at least one shared library (aka SDK), and many or all our components (aka microservices) depend on it.

 ## The solution